CameronBeebe/C19Analysis/README.txt

 3. Automatically look for `anomalies'---i.e. locations where data indicates a high growth rate or an increase in positive tests wrt total tests.

 4. Copy data to repo?

+5. Enable county/state/country input as lists to compare/graph.